reshmabidikar/reshmabidikar.github.io/2018/12/java-8-intsupplier-interface-example.md

 }
 ````

-Here, we have implemented the IntSupplier.getAsInt method using a lambda expression.
+Here, we have implemented the `IntSupplier`.getAsInt method using a lambda expression.
 This getAsInt method simple returns a random integer less than 100.
 So when this code is executed, it will print the following output:

 ```
 Random number 1 = 98